RyanLiu0235/Moki/README.md

 # Moki

-> a simple weather widget on menubar
+> A simple weather app for macOS only

 ## Usage

-this widget replys on the data of [heweather](http://docs.heweather.com/224291), please get your own *key* and create a json file named `key.json` at `./app/src/`, it contains a key named `key` and a related value which is your own *key*.
+this widget replys on the data of [Heweather](http://docs.heweather.com/224291), please get your own *key* and create a json file named `key.json` at `./app/src/`, it contains a key named `key` and a related value which is your own *key*.

+*Heweather api is only free of charge for Chinese city.*

 ``` javascript
 {